EXTRA 10% OFF SHOWERS WITH CODE: SHOWERS10

 Accessible Showers

 Walk-in showers are great for people who struggle with their mobility.
-But having a wetroom installed makes showering even easier.
+Having a wetroom installed makes showering easier and more independent.
 Wetrooms also scream luxury and are popping up in bathrooms everywhere!
-But it is important that you accompany your wetroom with a non-slip floor and grab rails where appropriate.
+But it is important that you accompany your wetroom with a non-slip floor and grab rails to ensure safety.

-To make your wetroom feel more luxurious, you should opt for a shower screen instead of a curtain.
-The Arezzo Brushed Brass Profile Wetroom screen will really take your bathroom to the next level.
-This brushed brass enclosure will make your bathroom look and feel warm and luxurious.
+To make your wetroom feel more luxurious and spa-like, you should opt for a shower screen instead of a curtain.
+The Arezzo Square Matt Black Frameless Wetroom Screen will really take your bathroom to the next level.
+With a frameless matt black design, this screen will achieve a sophisticated yet minimalistic look that will make your accessible bathroom feel more modern and contemporary.

-It is also important to think about what shower controls will be the easiest for you to use.
-Similarly with assisted taps, some people may find a leaver control a lot easier to use.
+It is also important to think about what shower controls will be the easiest for you to use and that coincides with your preferred style.
+Similarly with accessible taps, you might find it easier to operate a shower with lever handles instead of circular or square handles.

 Walk-In Baths